SophiaAtkinson/SophiaAtkinson/domains/index.md

 ---

-## Want one of these domains for yourself?
+## Want to own one of these domains?

 ## [Email Me!](mailto:sophialul@pm.me)